0xcire/reactfolio/README.md

 Some lack of understanding of react testing library led to some bugs that should have gone much smoother.
 At least I know what to do going forward now.

 I'm atrocious at picking colors.
 Excited to work with teams in the future where designs are handled so I can focus on the implementation.

+## Future Plans

+Have some blog post ideas, and to help my future site as much as possible with SEO, will be looking to refactor in Astro or Next.